 My current research, as one instantiation of this set of concerns, grapples with questions such as: what does “Africa” signify besides geographical location(s), what work does the concept do, and how is it given material form?
 My first book project is a multi-sited ethnography examining how “The New Africa” is produced and enacted along the trajectory of Dutch Wax cloth (a variety of the textile known as “African print”) from its design in Holland to use in Lomé, Togo, where the cloth has long held special significance.
 The ethnography takes as its object of analysis the practices of textile designers, advertisers, sellers, wearers, and tailors (all "doers" of Dutch Wax cloth) and considers what ideas, social relations, and subjectivities are produced alongside the material outputs of the various actors' practices.

-A new project I have launched with colleagues in Togo and Rwanda/Belgium, thanks to a MIT Global Seed Fund Grant, examines entrepreneurial initiatives undertaken by African “returnees” in their (or their parents’) home countries on the continent.
+Another project underway with colleagues in Togo and Rwanda/Belgium, thanks to a MIT Global Seed Fund Grant, examines entrepreneurial initiatives undertaken by African “returnees” in their (or their parents’) home countries on the continent.
 Focusing on entrepreneurship in the creative industries specifically (digital media, fashion, film/music), my portion of the project interrogates the notion of “return” for these hyphenated Africans, and how cultural production mediates their articulations of Africa and African-ness in this historical moment.

 |2016||“Redrawing Power?
 Dutch Wax Cloth and the Politics of ‘Good Design,’” Journal of Design History, 29 (3): 258-272.|